gosub2k/bangfs/README.md

 Overall the designed is for
 - Use case of single writer at a time per file:
   - for example, unlike something like GFS concurrent append is not really thought through.
   - But this makes it convenient to use simple CAS (read, modify, write if not updated in the meantime) for metadata writes.
-This eliminates the need for some kind of coordination services at the cost of maybe failing some writes, orphaning chunks, and undefined effects.
+This eliminates the need for some kind of coordination services at the cost of failing some writes, orphaning some chunks.
-- File data writes are expected to be on the hot path - tradeoff of consistency for speed writing (eg, storing a large file without the consensus overhead of strong consistency)
+- File data writes are expected to be on the hot path - tradeoff of consistency for speed writing (eg, storing many chunks without the consensus overhead of strong consistency)

 ## Status